 "Economic growth in B.C. depends on people – on having the qualified workers and entrepreneurs we need to meet labour market and economic development demands and ensure the continued prosperity of our province.
 Immigration plays an important role in helping B.C. meet current and future labour market shortages.

 The BC Provincial Nominee Program (BC PNP) offers an economic immigration pathway for in demand foreign workers and experienced entrepreneurs who can contribute economically to the province." - Work BC - Feb.29/16

 An excerpt from an article in the Small Business section of the Globe and Mail written by Brenda Boew:

 “British Columbia is making it easier for do-gooders to make money and give back to the community by setting up a new business model which is also aimed at attracting socially conscious investors.

 B.C.’s so-called Community Contribution Company (C3) caps a company’s profit at 40 per cent, even after the business is sold.
 The remainder goes to social causes, which can range from homeless shelters to recycling programs.

 The province is the first in Canada to introduce the new corporation category, with Nova Scotia expected to soon follow.”

 Creston and area is presently operating social enterprises that are making a positive impact in the community.

-January 2018 Bylaw 1860 - This program is designed for the development of new commercial businesses or the redevelopment of existing commercial businesses.
-The main reason for creating this program is to continue supporting economic revitalization ans growth of town and build on the success of prior initiatives and stimulate investment opportunities.
+Creston BC Bylaw 1860 - This program is designed for the development of new commercial businesses or the redevelopment of existing commercial businesses.
+The main reason for creating this tax exemption program is to continue supporting economic revitalization ans growth of town and build on the success of prior initiatives and stimulate investment opportunities.